MBTA ferry: South Shore

 In 1996, Water Transportation Associates (WTA), doing business as Harbor Express, began service between Fore River Shipyard in Quincy and Long Wharf via Logan Airport.
 Two ferries and five years of operations were funded by then-shipyard owner General Dynamics.
 Quincy–Logan service began on November 18, 1996, with Long Wharf service added several weeks later.
 In 1998, the MBTA and BHC failed to reach a subsidy agreement.
 MBTA-subsidized Hull stops were added to several existing WTA Boston-Hingham trips.
 After the original funding ran out in 2001, the state funded service for the first half of 2002.
 In April 2002, the MBTA bought the WTA assets (two ferries, the Quincy terminal, and the Long Wharf lease); the WTA later won the contract to run the service.
 The MBTA designated the Hingham–Boston service as F1 and Quincy–Boston as F2, with trips serving Hull called F2H.
 Attempts in 2010 and 2011 to restore summer weekend service to Nantasket failed due to high fuel costs.
 On July 1, 2013, BHC took over Hingham services from WTA.

 Quincy service was temporarily discontinued on October 14, 2013, with boats redirected to Hingham, when a water main break added to existing structural problems with the sea wall at the Quincy wharf.
 In January 2014, the MBTA made the closure (and increased Hingham service) permanent after it was determined that repairs would cost $15 million for five years of additional service, or $50 million for 50 years.
 The damage also forced the closure of the USS Salem museum.
 Quincy proposed Squantum Point as an alternative terminal to maintain ferry service to the city.
 In July 2014, a neighboring shipyard purchased the Quincy site from the MBTA.
-The Salem was to be moved to East Boston in 2015; however, in February 2016 it was determined that it would stay in Quincy and eventually reopen.
-In 2019, Quincy submitted an application to the MBTA to establish Squatum–Logan–Boston service in 2020.

 Weekend summer service on the F2H route, last operated in 1998 and 1999, was introduced on May 24, 2014.
 The Hingham Intermodal Center was opened in January 2017, providing a larger waiting area and ticketing facilities.
 On January 2, 2018, ferry service to Hingham was indefinitely suspended due to ice damage to the dock during severe cold the previous week.
 Service resumed on January 15 after repairs to the dock.
+Squantum service was added to the Winthrop route in August 2016.

+Hornblower Cruises acquired BHC in late 2019 and rebranded it as City Cruises in 2021, with no change to MBTA ferry operations.
 F1 and F2H service was suspended on March 17, 2020 due to reduced ridership during the COVID-19 pandemic.
 On June 22, 75% of weekday service was restored, though weekend service remained suspended.
 F1 service was again temporarily suspended on January 23, 2021, with limited F2H service continuing to operate.
 F1 service, stops at Logan Airport, and weekend service resumed on May 22.